PrincetonUniversity/gpudash/README.md

 python3 /path/to/extract.py
 ```

-The above script will generate column files with the format:
+Be sure to customize `nodelist` in `extract.py` for the given system.
+The above Bash script will generate column files with the format:

 ```
 $ head -n 5 column.1